Shawnxqz/Automatic-Indoor-Light-Adjustment/index.md

 __Course :__ 12-778 Sensors, Circuits, and Data Infrastructure and Management for Infrastructure (Fall 2022)<br />
 __Team Members :__ Luna Kim, Aoran Fu, Xuanqi Zheng, Yide Liu

-## Introduction
+# Introduction
-### Abstract
+## Abstract
 Living and studying as a CMU student is not easy.
 There are some students studying in some areas of CMU campus late at night, and the light from the CMU building is never turned off.
 For the student’s productivity and visual comfort, it is important to provide proper light intensity in the study area.
 However, most of the lights in the building are too bright or too dimmed and some students feel uncomfortable.
 In this project, we propose the lighting intensity control system for human visual comfort and productivity improvement based on the occupant’s position.
 The light intensity sensor was chosen for the key sensor.
 The smart lighting feature was used for the testing, and 300 lux was chosen for the lighting control threshold.
 The algorithm was designed based on the distance of the sensor from the lighting source.
 The result shows that the lighting intensity is successfully adjusted based on the distance.
 However, it cannot reach the human visual comfort threshold because of the technical issue.

-### Goals
+## Goals
 Goals
 In this project, the light intensity of the smart lighting feature was controlled based on the occupant’s distance from the light intensity.
-The project’s goals will be as following bullets
+The project’s goals will be as following bullets:

 1. Controlling the light intensity based on the sensor position (occupant’s position)
 2. Developing the decision-making process that automatically adjusts the light intensity to meet the standard for reading and writing